ooni/probe-cli/docs/design/dd-003-step-by-step.md

 with a bunch of wrappers also implementing model.Dialer.

 It is no coincidence that the code above omits the code to compose a base Dialer with a saving wrapper.
-Since we adopted this tactic, we spent some time wrestling with composing data types.
+Since the adoption of this tactic, we spent some time wrestling with composing data types.

 #### Decorator ~madness and how to overcome it: netx.Config